Can I Take the Abortion Pill If I Have an IUD?

 May 8, 2026

-Yes, but the IUD must be removed first.
-The IUD needs to come out before you can take the abortion pill.
-This can usually be done at the same appointment.
-IUD removal takes only a few minutes and is included in the cost of your visit at The Center for Women.
+Yes, but the IUD must come out before you take the abortion pill.
+Removal can usually be done at the same appointment, takes only a few minutes, and is included in the cost of your visit at The Center for Women.

 Can I take the abortion pill if I have an IUD?

 Yes, but your IUD must be removed before you take the abortion pill.
-The IUD needs to come out first because it sits inside the uterus, and leaving it in place during the abortion process could cause complications or reduce the effectiveness of the medications.
+The IUD sits inside the uterus, and leaving it in place during the abortion could cause complications or keep the medicines from working as well.

-The good news is that IUD removal can usually be done at the same appointment where you receive the abortion pill.
-You do not need a separate visit to have your IUD removed beforehand.
-The provider at The Center for Women can handle both during your single visit.
+Removal can usually be done at the same appointment where you get the abortion pill, so you do not need a separate visit beforehand.
+The provider at The Center for Women can handle both during one visit.

-This applies to all types of IUDs, including hormonal IUDs (such as Mirena, Kyleena, Liletta, or Skyla) and copper IUDs (Paragard).
-Regardless of the type, it must be removed before the abortion pill process begins.
+This applies to every type of IUD, including hormonal IUDs (such as Mirena, Kyleena, Liletta, or Skyla) and copper IUDs (Paragard).
+Whatever the type, it comes out before the abortion pill process begins.

 Why does the IUD need to be removed?

-The IUD sits inside the uterus, which is where the abortion pill medications do their work.
-Leaving the IUD in place during the abortion process creates two concerns.
+The IUD sits inside the uterus, which is where the abortion pill medicines do their work.
+Leaving it in place during the abortion raises two concerns.

-IUD removal before medication abortion is standard medical practice recommended by ACOG and followed by clinics nationwide.
+Removing the IUD before a medication abortion is standard practice, recommended by ACOG and followed by clinics nationwide.

 What does IUD removal feel like?

-IUD removal is a quick procedure that takes about 1 to 2 minutes.
-Most patients describe the sensation as a brief cramp, similar to a menstrual cramp.
-The discomfort is short-lived and typically passes within seconds.
+IUD removal is quick, taking about 1 to 2 minutes.
+Most patients feel a brief cramp, much like a menstrual cramp, and the discomfort usually passes within seconds.

 The provider gently pulls on the IUD strings, and the IUD slides out through the cervix.
-No anesthesia is needed, and no special preparation is required on your part.
-You may feel a pinch or a brief cramping sensation as the IUD passes through the cervix.
+You do not need anesthesia or any special preparation, though you may feel a pinch as the IUD passes through.

-After the IUD is removed, you may have light spotting, which is normal.
-The provider will then proceed with the rest of your abortion pill appointment, including the ultrasound and receiving your medications.
+Light spotting afterward is normal.
+The provider then moves on to the rest of your abortion pill appointment, including the ultrasound and your medicines.

 Is IUD removal included in the cost?

-At The Center for Women, IUD removal performed as part of your abortion pill appointment is included in the $380 all-inclusive cost.
-You will not be charged extra for having your IUD removed during the visit.
+Yes.
+At The Center for Women, IUD removal done as part of your abortion pill appointment is included in the $380 all-inclusive cost, so you will not pay extra for it.

-The $380 covers everything: the provider appointment, ultrasound, IUD removal (if needed), both abortion pill medications, and your follow-up visit.
-There are no hidden fees or additional charges.
+The $380 covers the provider appointment, ultrasound, IUD removal if needed, both abortion pill medicines, and your follow-up visit.
+There are no hidden fees.

 Can I get a new IUD after the abortion?

 Yes.
-If you want a new IUD for birth control after your abortion, you can discuss this with the provider.
-A new IUD can typically be placed at your follow-up visit, once the provider confirms the abortion is complete.
+If you want a new IUD for birth control after your abortion, talk with the provider.
+A new IUD can usually be placed at your follow-up visit, once the provider confirms the abortion is complete.

-Some patients choose to start a different form of birth control instead, such as the pill, patch, ring, injection, or implant.
-Many of these can be started shortly after the abortion pill process.
-The provider can help you decide which option is best for you.
+Some patients choose a different method instead, such as the pill, patch, ring, injection, or implant.
+Many of these can start shortly after the abortion pill process, and the provider can help you decide which option fits you best.

-It is important to know that you can become pregnant again as soon as 2 weeks after the abortion is complete.
-If you do not want to become pregnant, plan to start birth control soon after your abortion.
-The provider will discuss your options at your appointment or follow-up visit.
+You can get pregnant again as soon as 2 weeks after the abortion is complete.
+If you do not want to become pregnant, plan to start birth control soon, and the provider will go over your options at your appointment or follow-up visit.

 What if my IUD strings are not visible?

-In some cases, the IUD strings may have migrated up into the cervix and are not immediately visible.
-If this happens, the provider may need to use a small instrument to locate and retrieve the strings.
-This may take slightly longer than a standard removal, but it is still a routine procedure.
+Sometimes the IUD strings move up into the cervix where the provider cannot see them right away.
+If that happens, the provider may use a small instrument to find the strings and bring the IUD out.
+This can take a little longer than a standard removal, but it is still routine.

-In rare cases where the IUD cannot be removed in the office, the provider will discuss alternative options with you.
-This is uncommon, and the provider will determine the best approach during your appointment.
+In rare cases the IUD cannot be removed in the office, and the provider will talk through other options with you.
+This is uncommon, and the provider will decide the best approach during your appointment.

-Let the clinic know that you have an IUD when you call to schedule your appointment.
-This allows the staff to plan appropriately and ensure your visit goes smoothly.
+Let the clinic know you have an IUD when you call to schedule, so the staff can plan for it and your visit goes smoothly.

 How do I schedule an appointment?

-Call The Center for Women at (708) 450-4545 to schedule your appointment.
-When you call, let the staff know that you have an IUD so they can plan accordingly.
+Call The Center for Women at (708) 450-4545 to schedule your appointment, and let the staff know you have an IUD so they can plan for it.
 Same-day, evening, and weekend appointments are available.

 Do I need to have my IUD removed before taking the abortion pill?

 Yes.
-The IUD must be removed before you can take the abortion pill.
+The IUD must come out before you can take the abortion pill.
 This can be done at the same appointment at The Center for Women, and it is included in the $380 cost.

 Does IUD removal hurt?

-Most patients feel a brief cramp during IUD removal, similar to a menstrual cramp.
-The procedure takes only 1 to 2 minutes and the discomfort passes quickly.
+Most patients feel a brief cramp during IUD removal, much like a menstrual cramp.
+It takes only 1 to 2 minutes, and the discomfort passes quickly.

 Is there an extra charge for IUD removal?

-No. IUD removal performed during your abortion pill appointment is included in the $380 all-inclusive cost at The Center for Women.
+No. IUD removal done during your abortion pill appointment is included in the $380 all-inclusive cost at The Center for Women.

 Can I get a new IUD placed after my abortion?

 Yes.
-A new IUD can typically be placed at your follow-up visit, once the provider confirms the abortion is complete.
-Other birth control options are also available to start after your abortion.
+A new IUD can usually be placed at your follow-up visit, once the provider confirms the abortion is complete.
+You can also start other birth control options after your abortion.

 Does it matter what type of IUD I have?

-No. Both hormonal IUDs (Mirena, Kyleena, Liletta, Skyla) and copper IUDs (Paragard) must be removed before taking the abortion pill.
-The process is the same for all types.
+No. Hormonal IUDs (Mirena, Kyleena, Liletta, Skyla) and copper IUDs (Paragard) all must come out before you take the abortion pill, and the process is the same for every type.

 How did I get pregnant with an IUD?

 IUDs are over 99% effective at preventing pregnancy, but no birth control method is 100%.
-In rare cases, pregnancy can occur with an IUD in place.
-If you have an IUD and a positive pregnancy test, schedule an appointment to discuss your options.
+In rare cases, pregnancy can happen with an IUD in place.
+If you have an IUD and a positive pregnancy test, schedule an appointment to talk through your options.

 What if my IUD has already fallen out?

-If your IUD has already been expelled, you do not need a removal procedure.
-Let the clinic know when you schedule your appointment.
-The rest of the abortion pill process will proceed as normal.
+If your IUD has already come out on its own, you do not need a removal.
+Let the clinic know when you schedule your appointment, and the rest of the abortion pill process will go on as normal.